 Family members don’t stop thinking about their loved ones during difficult times, in fact, they become more concerned.
 Seniors will always need a safe and comfortable place to live during their twilight years.
 Now, more than ever, seniors and their family members are starting to recognize the value in residential assisted living homes over the traditional big-box facilities and nursing homes.
 The investment opportunity in RAL has never been greater and with the incoming silver tsunami of baby boomers the potential for larger investment will only continue to grow.
 Are you wondering how you can get started investing in this booming industry?

 Gene Guarino is an American businessman and author.
 His newest book is titled, Blueprint, How To Start a Residential Assisted Living Business.
 RALA is an assisted living education company that teaches everything from A-Z about meeting the rising demand for senior housing.
 Guarino’s 3-day accelerated RAL course empowers students to achieve true financial independence.
-During the course, instructors use an interactive live training approach with physical RAL home tours to teach students how to gain the most success.
+During the course, instructors use an interactive live training approach with virtual RAL home tours to teach students how to gain the most success.

 Visit www.RALAcademy.com to learn more and register now.
 For additional information about how residential assisted living fits into the greater scheme of the industry read: Big-Box Senior Living vs. Residential Assisted Living Homes…What’s the Difference?